~12 min read

 Time Intelligence

 Prerequisite: A proper date table.
-Time intelligence functions need a table with contiguous dates -- every single day, no gaps.
+Time intelligence functions need a table with contiguous dates, every single day, no gaps.
 Mark it as a date table in your model.
-Without this, functions like DATESYTD won't work correctly.

 These functions return tables of dates.
 You pass them into CALCULATE, and CALCULATE uses those dates to override the current filter context.